 With a charitable lead trust, the qualified charity you chose is in the lead and receives income payments from the trust for the rest of your life or for a specified number of years.
 Whatever remains in the trust will be passed to you or your heirs.
 Any appreciation in the value of the trust's assets, after payments to the charity are made, will pass to you or your heirs free of gift or estate taxes, although the generation-skipping tax may apply in some situations.

 Several investment firms and community foundations can help you establish these funds.
 You get a tax deduction of up to 60% of Adjusted Gross Income for cash and 30% for appreciated items, including securities.
-If your donations exceed a certain percentage, you can carry over the excess deduction for up to five tax years.
+If your donations exceed a certain percentage, you may be eligible to carry over the excess deduction for up to five tax years.

 While the gift to your Donor Advised Fund is irrevocable, you can make recommendations as to which charities should receive a charitable distribution and when and how the funds will be distributed from your Donor Advised Fund.
 Also, because the checks come from the fund, you can remain anonymous, if you wish.
 Please keep in mind that donor-advised funds entail fees and expenses.